open-telemetry/opentelemetry.io/content/en/docs/collector/howto-receiver-trace.md

-The `receiverhelper.NewFactory()` instantiate and returns a `component.ReceiverFactory` and it requires the following parameters:
+The `component.NewReceiverFactory()` instantiate and returns a `component.ReceiverFactory` and it requires the following parameters:

-- `config.Type`: A config.Type instance representing a unique identifier for your receiver across all collector's components.
+- `config.Type`: A config.Type instance representing a unique identifier for your receiver across all Collector's components.

 - `CreateDefaultConfig`: A reference to a function that returns the config.Receiver instance for your receiver.

 - `...
 FactoryOption`: The slice of FactoryOptions that will determine what type of MELT datasource your receiver is capable of processing.

-Let's now implement the code to support all the parameters required by `receiverhelper.NewFactory()`
+Let's now implement the code to support all the parameters required by `component.NewReceiverFactory()`